reruo321/OS-Self-Study/00004-Developing-Device-Driver/README.md

 # Developing Device Driver
+Device driver enables a kernel to communicate with hardwares.
+The progamming is a part of kernel programming.

 1. Develop a **Linux kernel module**.
 2. Create a **virtual device** using the kernel module.
 3. Develop a **device driver**.